UofT-EcoSystem/CSCD70/README.md

 ## Questions or Concerns?

-If you have any questions or concerns, please open a new thread on Piazza.
+If you have any questions or concerns, please open a new thread on Piazza so that all your colleagues can benefit.

 ## Acknowledgement